 Once your IRA has purchased real estate, you can start making management decisions, such as choosing tenants, contractors, or individuals to maintain the property.
-As the IRA holder, you cannot be the property manager, nor can you perform the labor.
+While you are not required to hire a property manager, it is often recommended.
+As the IRA holder, you have to stay at arm's length from your investment to avoid entering into any prohibited transactions.
 Property management companies can be very useful to help real estate investors navigate day-to-day operations and avoid the risk of prohibited transactions.
 See IRS Code 4975.Property management encompasses duties such as:

 - Accounting and record keeping

 - Check disbursement

 - Rent collection